 According to Rick Pretty, SVP at SCOR R&D, studies from his company “have shown these data sources to have statistically significant mortality risk attributes that can supplement or, in some cases, replace traditional fluid-based underwriting inputs, often with minimal mortality risk implications.”
 (SOA Product Development Newsletter, June 2017)

 Customers answer a brief series of questions, and qualify for this sped up process if they meet straight-forward criteria (e.g. non-smoker, clear family history and no pre-existing conditions).
-Their self-reported information can then be analysed alongside the larger pool of data, and may be accepted without the applicant needing to provide any medical records and undergo invasive lab tests.
+Their self-reported information can then be analyzed alongside the larger pool of data, and may be accepted without the applicant needing to provide any medical records and undergo invasive lab tests.

 The ideal scenario here is that prospective policyholders are covered faster, and advisers are paid faster.
 Though this obviously isn’t always the case - underwriting may still take longer for some who don’t fit the criteria, and a traditional underwriting process may still be required.